OpenEvalProject/evals/manuscripts/elife-60645/v2/manuscript.md

 ## Abstract

-Trans -acting DNA variants may specifically affect mRNA or protein levels of genes located throughout the genome.
-However, prior work compared trans -acting loci mapped in separate studies, many of which had limited statistical power.
-Here, we developed a CRISPR-based system for simultaneous quantification of mRNA and protein of a given gene via dual fluorescent reporters in single, live cells of the yeast Saccharomyces cerevisiae .
-In large populations of recombinant cells from a cross between two genetically divergent strains, we mapped 86 trans -acting loci affecting the expression of ten genes.
+Trans-acting DNA variants may specifically affect mRNA or protein levels of genes located throughout the genome.
+However, prior work compared trans-acting loci mapped in separate studies, many of which had limited statistical power.
+Here, we developed a CRISPR-based system for simultaneous quantification of mRNA and protein of a given gene via dual fluorescent reporters in single, live cells of the yeast Saccharomyces cerevisiae.
+In large populations of recombinant cells from a cross between two genetically divergent strains, we mapped 86 trans-acting loci affecting the expression of ten genes.
 Less than 20% of these loci had concordant effects on mRNA and protein of the same gene.
 Most loci influenced protein but not mRNA of a given gene.
 One locus harbored a premature stop variant in the YAK1 kinase gene that had specific effects on protein or mRNA of dozens of genes.
 These results demonstrate complex, post-transcriptional genetic effects on gene expression.

 ## Introduction